meteor/react-tutorial/tutorial/simple-todos/04-update-and-remove.md

 ## 4.2: Toggle Checkbox

-Now you can update your task document toggling its `isChecked` field.
+Now you can update your task document by toggling its `isChecked` field.

 Create a function to change your document and pass it along to your `Task` component.